Homepage > Journal > What is flat design?

 • Responsible for lower detection of elements.

-2. Flat Design in the 1.0 variant reduced the depth, perspective, and spaciousness of objects.
+2. Flat design in the 1.0 variant reduced objects' depth, perspective, and spaciousness.
 It replaced elements known from the real world with their simplified variants.

-3. Realism, Skeuomorphism, and Flat Design are the dominant design styles.
+3. Realism, skeuomorphism, and flat design are dominant design styles in web design.

-4. Flat Design is characterized by simplicity, two-dimensionality, expressive color schemes, easy scaling of elements, and high efficiency.
+4. Simplicity, two-dimensionality, expressive color schemes, easy scaling of elements, and high efficiency characterize the flat design.

-5. In the 2.0 variant, Flat Design includes three-dimensionality but introduces it in a very minimalistic way.
+7. In the 2.0 variant, the flat design includes three-dimensionality but introduces it in a very minimalistic way.

-6. Flat Design addresses the need to scale applications to offer fast, useful, fully functional digital products across channels and contexts.
+8. Flat design addresses the need to scale applications to offer fast, useful, fully functional digital products across channels and contexts.

-7. Flat Design is inseparably connected to the development of mobile applications.
+9. Flat design is inseparably connected to the development of mobile applications.

-12. Material Design is a very particularistic, consistent, systemic, extensive, unifying, and complete example of Flat Design in the 2.0 formula.
+14. Material Design is a very particularistic, consistent, systemic, extensive, unifying, and complete example of flat design in the 2.0 formula.

 How you like that: